 Thank you.
 Two simple words, often spoken in passing.
-As toddlers, we were taught to say please and thank you, as athank_you_on_beach common form of courtesy.
+As toddlers, we were taught to say please and thank you, as a common form of courtesy.
 But, these two words may contain more power than we realize.

 These words are spoken in many different situations, when the waitress brings us a drink refill, when a stranger holds a door for us, when we receive a gift, and when a loved one stays with us during life’s hardest moments.
 Sometimes the words are spoken without much thought.
 Sometimes they seem woefully inadequate to fully express the depth of our appreciation.